AcademiaNet: Partner organisations

 AcademiaNet is a non-profit project.
-It is funded by the Swiss National Science Foundation, the Robert Bosch Stiftung and 21 European research funding organisations, including the Max Planck Society for the Advancement of Science, the Royal Society, the Spanish National Research Council, the Swedish Research Council and the European Molecular Biology Organization.
+It was funded by the Swiss National Science Foundation, the Robert Bosch Stiftung and 21 European research funding organisations, including the Max Planck Society for the Advancement of Science, the Royal Society, the Spanish National Research Council, the Swedish Research Council and the European Molecular Biology Organization.
 AcademiaNet is also included in the search map of The Brussels Binder, a database for more women in European debates.

 More than 40 European science organisations nominate women scientists who meet the selection criteria of AcademiaNet.
 These organisations include: